dfuen010/Data-Centric-FinGPT-Research/scrapers/News_Sources/investing_com/investingAPIdoc.md

         The "script key" in this case can either be "curr", "stock", or "future"

         If you create more files don't forget to modify the package.json

+##### Please Note:
+The code in the investing_com folder doesn't have the required modules because it would be too many files in the repo.
+Only the js and resulting txt file are located on the repository.
+Therefore you must run the installation to get the required node_modules and packages to run the code in the investing-com folder.

-Here is the Investing-Com API Repository: https://github.com/DavideViolante/investing-com-api
+##### Here is the Investing-Com API Repository:
+https://github.com/DavideViolante/investing-com-api